ShuyangUni/hdr_bracketing_cam_ctrl/README.md

 * This work focus on the camera attribute control task.
 The attributes that we focus on include the **exposure time** and the **analog gain**.
 * Since this work needs an interaction with the camera device (to control the camera's attributes), we need a camera entity with **image bracketing interface**.
 We use the [FLIR BFS cameras](https://www.flir.com/products/blackfly-s-usb3/?vertical=machine%20vision&segment=iis) (FLIR BFS-U3-31S4C) and the bracketing images are captured by the Sequencer within the [Spinnaker API](https://www.flir.com/products/spinnaker-sdk/?vertical=machine+vision&segment=iis).
 * We implement our method alongside several baseline methods.
 For real-time usage, we package them as a ROS node which can be considered as a camera driver.
-  * If you have a suitable FLIR BFS camera, you can follow the Getting Start to run this driver directly on your FLIR BFS device.
+  * If you have a suitable FLIR BFS camera, you can follow the Getting Start to run this driver directly on your FLIR BFS devices.
   * If you have a suitable camera device with image bracketing interface but not FLIR with Spinnaker API, you can follow [the guide](docs/code_structure.md) to extract our method from the code and reimplement it on your own platforms.

 ## Requirements